- Date : 18/07/2020

 As per the Union budget of 2018-19, all Long Term Capital Gains (LTCG) over Rs 1,00,000 are taxed at 10%, and all Short Term Capital Gains (STCG) are taxed at 15%.
 Before the budget of 2018-19, no capital gains tax was applicable to investments held for more than a year.
 In the process of tax loss harvesting, investors sell their stocks and other holdings at a loss to reduce their capital gains tax burden.

 Here’s how it works:

-4. Reduce your tax load: Selling off underperforming equities, often even at a loss, reduces an investor’s capital gains for a specific financial year.
+Reduce your tax load: Selling off underperforming equities, often even at a loss, reduces an investor’s capital gains for a specific financial year.
 This further reduces the tax liability.
+How much is tax loss harvesting worth will differ from one portfolio to another.
 For example, consider a scenario where you have two stocks.
 Stock A has been underperforming and stock B has been performing splendidly.
 Now when you sell stock A at a loss and stock B at a profit, you can use the loss to offset the profits.
 This will reduce your overall tax liability.

-7. Diversify: Along with asset allocation, another important component that tax-loss harvesting aligns with is diversification.
+Diversify: Along with asset allocation, another important component that tax loss harvesting aligns with is diversification.
 Selling off old equities for new ones is a great way to diversify your portfolio.

 In case of mutual funds, you should also be wary of the exit penalties applicable to your funds if they are withdrawn before a period of 12 months.

 Related: How is dividend income taxed?

 What are the important points to consider during tax loss harvesting?